waterdrinkerAP/deathland/Deathland_lore.md

 green biome between each other.
 In time the brothers grew hungry for more power and started the Green War, which ended with Radi'lus killing all of his brothers and keeping all the green biome for himself.
 His prefered weapons are mace, moss magic and toxic waste.
 Using his moss powers he can move fast for short periods of time.
 Generaly his attacks are slow and heavy with lack of precision.
 Yet his furious confidence and agression are visible.<br/>

+Semigod Of Blue: His name is Buble'Blu.
+He is son of Qui'nBlu.
+A regular female color being, which long ago managed to steal some power from The Long Forgotten Gods while the rebelion and became a ruler of the Blue biome.
+The biome was pretty calm under her leadership untill her final death caused by the god powers she had.
+Later on Buble'Blu claimed her powers and led the Blue biom into the territory war with other nations that continues even today.
+His prefered weapons are water bubbles, trident, water magic that make you drawn yourself if you move for 5 seconds after it's casted.<br/>

 ### [Locations]